WolfOWI/coriander-backend/README.md

 ### Video Demonstration

-To see a run through of the application, click below:
+To see a run through of the full application, click below:

 [View Demonstration](https://youtu.be/EvPt8mvmRxk)